 One of the best things about these cookies is they freeze beautifully, and if you cook them frozen, just add a few minutes in baking.
 Voila!
 Within 30 minutes, you will have a perfect almond(y), cranberry(y), orange(y) cookie(y) sweet to satisfy your sweet tooth or serve your guests.

-Anyway you slice them, Cranberry Orange Almond Shortbread Cookies are easy, darling and superb.
-You cannot go wrong having these gems just waiting in your freezer, when guests drop by, or just when you need a sweet treat.
+Any-which-way you slice them, Cranberry Orange Almond Shortbread Cookies are easy, darling and superb.
+You cannot go wrong having these gems just waiting in your freezer when guests drop by or just when you need a sweet treat.

 Please take a moment to look around Simply Sated for other holiday favorites: